HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 [a talk from Anna Scaife](https://indico.cern.ch/event/658060/contributions/2940455/attachments/1625101/2587580/WLCG-180329.pdf){:target="_naples_ska"}
 from the Square Kilomoeter Array Telescope and AENEAS projects.
-This is one of the other sciences facing a data deluge in the future and there can be a very healthy relationship between HEP, which has been recognised in the establishment of an MoU with CERN and WLCG.
+This is one of the other sciences facing a data deluge in the future and there can be a very healthy relationship with HEP, which has been recognised in the establishment of an MoU with CERN and WLCG.

 That set the scene for conveners reviewing their sessions and pointing the way to the R&D which is needed in the next years.
 Common projects